 How prevalent is this in Wasatch County?

 PC: Green build and energy efficiency are on the rise.
+I feel they slowed down during the last downturn when cost was the most important factor, but it is back and going strong.
 Each year, new developments help us be better stewards of our communities and our planet.
+Energy efficiency and green building has been mostly done on a per home basis.
+Now we are seeing local utility companies and whole communities reaching for net zero (Net Zero is when a building produces more energy than it consumes).
 There are still a lot of ways we can improve, but as technology continues to improve and we become more aware of our impact, it will only get better.

 CV: People are interested in solar, but when the rubber meets the road, only a handful do since our system isn’t set up to truly incentivize solar use.